unusec/steam-auto-confirm-accept/README.md

 # Steam Auto Confirm/Accept

 This script uses the node Steam modules created by Alexander Corn aka.
-[DoctorMcKay](https://github.com/DoctorMcKay), and it can:
-	-automatically confirm all market listings and accepted trade offers -accept all trades where the user doesn't loose items -put the user online, playing a specified game for card farming
+[DoctorMcKay](https://github.com/DoctorMcKay), and it will automatically confirm all market listings, accept all trades in which you don't loose items, put you in a specific game for card farming.

 To get this up and running check out the [Wiki](https://github.com/unusec/steam-auto-accepter/wiki),